Students Preparing for Academic-Research Careers (SPARC) Award: Application Instructions and Frequently Asked Questions

 If I have been selected, when will I be notified?

-Award recipients will be notified in August 2013.
+Award recipients will be notified by early August.

 If I receive the award, is it taxable?